 There’s a running theme of incredible sea views throughout these recommendations and Cambee Office Manager Joe’s top campsite is no different.
 Penhalt Farm near Widemouth is a working farm boasting Atlantic sea views from pretty much anywhere onsite.
 Joe loves this campsite as a base to explore yet another bit of Cornwall.

 Of course the rules are slightly different in 2020 so we’d recommend checking out the specific regulations of your chosen site or area.
-Let us know if you try any of our community’s recommendations and get in touch if we’ve missed out any of your favourites so we can keep adding to our list!
+Let us know if you try any of our community’s recommendations and get in touch via this short form or use Facebook or Instagram to let us know if we’ve missed out any of your favourites!